404Future/404Future/README.md

 I'm currently going through Try Hack Me and Hack The Box courses, as I find these give good value for money.
 After achieving a foundation, I want to get more comfortable with Burp Suite.
 I also intend to complete network & infrastructure related courses from the same vendors.
-Apart from just wanting to know how things work, the knowledge can only compliment other topics.
+I'm mostly eager to learn how things work, and believe that all knowledge gained can only compliment eachother.

 <!--
 # Completed Certifications / Projects / Courses